National Provider Identifier Numbers and Medicaid Billing

 Who Needs to Have an NPI Number?

-It is important for you, as a school based clinician, to know and understand what is being required in your state.
-School-based SLPs and audiologists will be required to have an NPI number or an alternative measure of identification-commonly called a "unique identifier number"-in order to complete a Medicaid claim.
-The decision of whether you must have an NPI number or "unique identifier number" will be made by your individual state's health care authority [PDF].
+It is important for you, as a school-based clinician, to know and understand what is being required in your state.
+While some states may require school-based providers to obtain and use their individual NPI numbers when billing for services rendered, other states allow school-based providers to bill under the facility (e.g., school district or facility) identifier.
+School-based professionals should consult with state and local administration to determine if an individual NPI number is required.
+The decision of whether you must have an NPI number or "unique identifier number" will be made by your individual state's health care authority.

 NPI Numbers Required for Audiologists and Speech-Language Pathologists

 If a state requires NPI numbers for school-based Medicaid billing, the district may require each school-based audiologist and SLP to get an NPI number.
 Whether or not you are required to get an NPI may depend on your contract with the district or the general teaching contract negotiated by the union.
 It could be considered insubordination—in some settings—to refuse, but that may be open to interpretation.
 You may have an appeal process if this becomes an issue for you.

 Whether or not assistants will need to get NPI numbers depends on their respective Medicaid state plan amendments.
 Assistants should refer to the states' plans for additional information.

 Deadline for Obtaining an NPI Number